Éliane Radigue: Buddhist influence

-After investigating Tibetan Buddhism, she quickly converted and spent the next three years devoted to its practice under her guru Tsuglak Mawe Wangchuk (purportedly the tenth incarnation of Pawo Rinpoche), who subsequently sent her back to her musical work.
+After investigating Tibetan Buddhism, she quickly converted and spent the next three years devoted to its practice under her guru Tsuglak Mawe Wangchuk (considered the tenth incarnation of Pawo Rinpoche), who subsequently sent her back to her musical work.
 She returned to composition, picking up where she left off, using the same working methods and goals as before, finishing Adnos II in 1979 and Adnos III in 1980.
 Then came a series of works dedicated to Milarepa, the Tibetan yogi, known for his Hundred Thousand Songs representing the basis of his teaching.
 First she composed the Songs of Milarepa, followed by Jetsun Mila, an evocation of the life of this master; the creation of these works was sponsored by the French government.

 In the late 1980s and early 1990s, she devoted herself to a singular three-hour work.
 Considered to be her masterpiece, the Trilogie de la Mort was released in 1998; the first part kyema Intermediate states follows the path of the continuum of the six states of consciousness.
-The work was influenced as much by the Bardo Thodol (aka Tibetan Book of the Dead) and her meditation practice, as by the deaths of Tsuglak Mawe Wangchuk and of her son Yves Arman.
+The work was influenced as much by the Bardo Thodol (also known as Tibetan Book of the Dead) and her meditation practice, as by the deaths of Tsuglak Mawe Wangchuk and of her son Yves Arman.
 The first third of the Trilogie, "Kyema", was her first recording to be released on Phill Niblock's XI label.
 In his AllMusic review, "Blue" Gene Tyranny described Trilogie de la Mort as a "profound work of electronic music".